 Collards, Collard Greens, Tree Cabbage

-The size of your plants will depend on the variety you are growing, how often you harvest and growing conditions.
-Mature plants generally reach anywhere from 20 - 36 in. (h) x 24 - 36 in. (w)
+The size of your plants will depend on the variety you are growing, how often you harvest, and growing conditions.
+Mature plants generally reach anywhere from 20 to 36 inches in height and 24 to 36 inches in width.

 Days to Harvest

-Most varieties are ready to harvest in 55 - 75 days.
+Most varieties are ready to harvest in 55 to 75 days.
 You can harvest leaves as needed or cut the entire plant.
-If you cut the entire plant while it is still young, the crown should resprout for at least 1 additional harvest.
+If you cut the entire plant while it is still young, the crown should resprout for at least one additional harvest.

 Suggested Collard Varieties

-Collards are often grouped by 2 growing characteristics, those that are loose-leaf and those that form a loose-head.
-Traditional varieties, like 'Vates' and 'Georgia', form loose, open plants.
-Some of the newer hybrids, like 'Morris Heading', grow quickly and curve in on themselves, forming a loose head and a more compact plant.
+Collards are often grouped by two growing characteristics: those that are loose-leaf and those that form a loose-head.
+Traditional varieties, such as 'Vates' and 'Georgia,' form loose, open plants.
+Some of the newer hybrids, such as 'Morris Heading,' grow quickly and curve in on themselves, forming a loose head and a more compact plant.
 Loose heading varieties are good choices if you want to harvest the whole plant at once.
-If you want a steady supply of leaves, I would opt for a loose-leaf variety.
+If you want a steady supply of leaves, opt for a loose-leaf variety.

 Using Collard Greens

 Collard greens are very versatile.
-You can try the traditional method of boiling them, but I like to leave them with some substance and either lightly steam, sauté or braise mine.
+You can try the traditional method of boiling them, but you can also leave them with some substance and either lightly steam, sauté, or braise them.

 Harvest leaves while they are smooth and firm.
 Young, tender leaves will be the least bitter.
-You can store them in damp paper towels for about 3 - 4 days, but the longer they are stored, the more bitter they become.
-Better to harvest as needed.
+You can store them in damp paper towels for about three to four days, but the longer they are stored, the more bitter they become.
+It's better to harvest as needed.